 This exercise stretches the adductor muscles on the inside of the thigh.
 Sit on the floor with both legs out straight, as far apart as you comfortably can.
 Lean forwards from the hips until you feel a gentle stretch in the groin area.
 Hold for 20-30 seconds

 Strengthening exercises can also begin as soon as pain allows.
-The further you can get with strengthening exercises prior to surgery then the more likely you are to have a faster recovery post operation.
+The further you can get with strengthening exercises prior to surgery than the more likely you are to have a faster recovery post operation.

 Isometric quadriceps exercise